markmclaren/overpass-syntax-checker/README.md

 - [Overpass API Language Guide](https://wiki.openstreetmap.org/wiki/Overpass_API/Language_Guide)
 - [Overpass Turbo](https://overpass-turbo.eu/) - Online query builder and tester

+## Test Data Attribution

+Additional real-world test cases in this project include queries derived from the OverpassNL dataset:

+- **OverpassNL Dataset**: [GitHub Repository](https://github.com/varunlmxd/OverpassNL) - A comprehensive collection of natural language to OverpassQL query pairs used for research and testing purposes.

+These test cases help ensure the syntax checker works correctly with diverse real-world OverpassQL patterns and use cases.

 ## Development

 Contributions are welcome!
 Please feel free to submit a Pull Request.